bossnass1986/barista/README.md

 * Add a product to my cart
 * View my cart
 * Remove a product from my cart
-* Increase the quantity of a product in my cart
 * Log in, which does not clear the cart
-* Maintain a separate shopping cart for each supplier I browse
 * Purchase items in a shopping cart when I provide my email, billing address, shipping address, and credit card number.
 * Create an account
 * When I create an account, then I expect to receive a welcome email